nus-cs2103-AY2324S2/ip/docs/README.md

 ## Adding Deadlines and Events

 Take note!
-- The specified formats of `by YYYY:MM:DD` for dedlines and `from YYYY:MM:DD at HH:MM:SS to YYYY:MM:DD at HH:MM:SS`
+- The specified formats of `by YYYY:MM:DD` for deadlines and `from YYYY:MM:DD at HH:MM:SS to YYYY:MM:DD at HH:MM:SS`
 for events are strict!

 Potential triggers for errors ❌
+- For events specifically:
   - Adding events that overlap one another in any way
+  - Specifying a `to...at` datetime for events that precedes the `from...at` datetime (for example, `event meeting from 2010-01-01...`)
+- For both events and deadlines:
   - Specifying date(time)s that precede the current date(time)
-- Specifying a `to...at` datetime for events that precedes the `from...at` datetime

 Nicole will indicate to you very clearly if you made any of the above errors and also guide you